Gnacode/MLM-IV/docs/LiveShare.md

 }
 ```

-with this in place you can create a CODESPACE from the repository
+with this in place you can create a CODESPACE from the repository.

 ![MLM-IV-Analysis output plot](.\images\codespace-overview.png)

+You can choose to open the code in a browser which will launch VSCODE in your a tab of your default browser

 ![MLM-IV-Analysis output plot](.\images\open-in-browser.png)

+The VSCODE will launch and create the environment given by the requirements.txt

 ![MLM-IV-Analysis output plot](.\images\vscode-in-browser.png)

+With the livelink extension enabled a connection link is created and is copied into the clipboard, this link can be used on the remote machine to connect to live session.

 ![MLM-IV-Analysis output plot](.\images\liveshare-starting.png)

-Here you get the liveshare code, which looks like this, that you can send to your :
+Here you get the liveshare code, which looks like this, that you can send to your programming partner:

 ```
 https://prod.liveshare.vsengsaas.visualstudio.com/join?692D41437EFED3E19A32DAA24E37E6C35729